1. Company Level

 In order to start, enter the name of a transport mode in the ‘New transport method’ bar, for example: “Truck”.
 Once your mode of transport has been entered, click the ‘Add’ button.
 This step can be repeated several times, depending on the amount of transportation methods that are used by the suppliers of your materials.

-Link a transport method to a LCA-database reference activity
+Link a transport method to an LCA database reference activity

 Once you have defined the different transportation modes, the next step is to indicate what emissions are associated with the transportation modes.
 For each material the left column shows the weight (in tonnes) of the materials that have to be transported.
 By default this column shows the following chain icon (see below):

-Similarly to the previous purchasing page, either complete or partial names of database references can be entered in order to find suitable references activity for the defined transportation modes.
+Similarly to the previous purchasing page, either complete or partial names of database references can be entered to find suitable datasets activity for the defined transportation modes.
 The search function allows you to look for either an exact or a partial match between the search command and a database reference activity (see below).
 This means that, for example, by typing “lorry unspecified” into the search bar, all reference activities that contain these two words will be displayed.
-In this case the search window will shows 10 results.
+In this case, the search window will show 10 results.

 The table below presents a selection of commonly used transport references from two LCA-databases: the international Ecoinvent database and the Dutch Nationale Milieu Database (NMD).